TBD54566975/ftl/CONTRIBUTING.md

 $ ftl dev ./examples/go
 ```

-## Development workflow
+## Development processes

+### Code reviews

-Because we're a widely distributed team, we use a review-after-merge development flow.
+Because we're a geographically distributed team, we use a review-after-merge development flow.
 That is, if a PR is urgent, minor, or the developer has high confidence, we encourage merging without waiting for review in order to decrease friction.
 Conversely, if a change is more complex, or needs more eyes, we encourage developers to wait for review if it will make them feel more comfortable.
 Use your best judgement.

 We discourage bike-shedding.
-Code and documentation is easy to change, we can always adjust it later.
+Code and documentation are easy to change, we can always adjust it later.

+### Design process

+Many changes are relatively straightforward and don't require a design, but more complex changes should be covered by a design document.
+Once a DRI (Directly Responsible Individual, a Cash term) is selected, our process for creating and reviewing designs is the following.
+The DRI:

+1. Does some initial thinking and comes up with a rough approach.
+2. Schedules a short (30-60 minute) design session with the rest of the team to do a basic check that the idea is sane, and pick up any obvious issues.
+   - Not everyone needs to attend, but those who can should.
+   - Focus on the larger points, minor issues will naturally fall out during implementation.
+   - Avoid bikeshedding.
+3. Writes the design doc.
+4. Send the doc to the team for async review via HackMD comments.
+5. Once approved by @alecthomas, implement!

+Of course, feel free to bounce ideas off anyone on the team at any time.

+Our design docs are [stored in HackMD](https://hackmd.io/team/ftl).
+There's a template for design docs that should be used.
+Add a label to your design document, representing its state.

-## Best practices
+## Coding best practices

 ### Optional